Marnack/dlxtrains_modpack/dlxtrains_diesel_locomotives/README.md

 The following craft items are defined and added to the game if the "Complexity of DLX wagon crafting recipes" setting defined in **DlxTrains** is set to "Standard".
 They are not added to the game if it is set to "Basic".
 The default value for the setting is "Standard".

+- **Australian 500 Class Diesel Locomotive Body** - This is the set of components that are added to a chassis to make a Australian 500 Class Diesel Locomotive.
 - **Diesel Locomotive Battery Pack** - This item represents the batteries that provide power to the locomotive's electrical systems.
 They are recharged when the diesel engine is running.
 Note that battery power for DLX diesel locomotives is not currently represented or tracked in game.
 - **Diesel Locomotive Bogie** - Similar to the bogies used on wagons, this is a pair of wheel sets that are connected by a framework that can turn independently of the locomotive that it supports.
 Unlike wagon bogies, however, it also contains gearboxes or electric motors (depending on the type of diesel locomotive) that are used to propel the train.
 - **Diesel Locomotive Chassis** - This is the underframe of the locomotive.